thingsboard/thingsboard.github.io/docs/user-guide/dashboards.md

 {% include images-gallery.html imageCollection="aliases" %}

-Please see the Entity Aliases [documentation](/docs/user-guide/ui/aliases) for more details.
+Please see the Entity Aliases [documentation](/docs/user-guide/ui/aliases) for more details and examples of other aliases.

 ## Entity Filters